Starbucks' U.S. shops turn to coconuts as non-dairy demand soars

-(Reuters) - Starbucks Corp (SBUX.O) said on Wednesday that its 12,123 U.S. shops would begin offering coconut milk on Feb.
+Feb 4 (Reuters) - Starbucks Corp said on Wednesday that its 12,123 U.S. shops would begin offering coconut milk on Feb.
 17, as it seeks to keep pace with soaring demand for non-dairy and non-soy milk alternatives.

 Starbucks began offering soy milk in 1997.
 Consumer tastes have since evolved, driving strong demand for other non-dairy alternatives made from products such as coconuts, hemp, rice, almonds and other nuts.